1997–98 in English football: Double glory for Arsenal and Chelsea

+Stoke and Man City relegated

-Although the red half of Manchester reeled in disappointment at being beaten to the Premiership title by Arsenal, the blue half of Manchester had to come to terms with the agony of relegation to the third tier for the first time in their history.
+Manchester City were relegated to the third tier for the first time in their history.
 City had started the Division One campaign badly and manager Frank Clark (footballer) was sacked in March, with former Everton manager Joe Royle being appointed as his successor.
 City went into their final game of the season at Stoke, with both sides knowing that they had to win to stand any chance of avoiding relegation.
 In the end City won 5–2, but both teams were relegated because Portsmouth and Port Vale won their games.

-To the dismay of the Stoke fans, Stoke were relegated in the first season of their new stadium.
-Many fans did not take to moving to the Britannia Stadium from their sacred old Victoria Ground, which saw its last top flight season with the Potteries club in the 1984/85 season.
+Stoke were relegated in the first season of their new home, the Britannia Stadium.

-Argentina end England's World Cup hopes
+National team

+In October 1997, England achieved automatic qualification for the 1998 World Cup after drawing 0–0 in Rome with Italy, who then had to navigate a two-leg playoff.
+The following February, Michael Owen became the youngest-ever England international when he played in the nation's 2–0 defeat against Chile.

-England took on Argentina in the Second Round of the World Cup in France, with a classic goal by 18-year-old striker Michael Owen giving them an early lead.
+England took on Argentina in the Second Round of the World Cup in France, with a goal by 18-year-old striker Michael Owen giving them an early lead.
 The score was 2–2 with 45 minutes played, and early in the second half Diego Simeone fouled David Beckham and sent the 23-year-old midfielder falling to the ground.
 Beckham, still lying on the ground, reacted by kicking Simeone in the shins and was sent off.
-The game finished 2-2, and England lost the resultant penalty shoot-out after David Batty and Paul Ince's shots were saved.
+The game finished 2–2, and England lost the resultant penalty shoot-out after David Batty and Paul Ince's shots were saved.
 The trophy was finally won by hosts France.